 Dr. Chee grew up on the Navajo Nation where he experienced firsthand the socioeconomic challenges caused by the lack of basic water infrastructure.
 This motivated Dr. Chee to pursue the field of civil engineering to improve living conditions and ensure that society has the necessary civil and water infrastructure to facilitate economic well-being.
 Civil engineering is his passion, and he has made it his life’s mission to serve and help improve the lives of others.
 In working towards this, in 2017, Dr. Chee became the first member of the Navajo Nation to earn a Doctor of Philosophy in Civil Engineering.

-Master of Science in Civil Engineering, University of Arizona, 2015 (Water Resources Emphasis)
+Education: • Doctor of Philosophy (ABD) in Civil Engineering, University of Arizona, 2022 (Water Resources Emphasis)

-Doctor of Philosophy (ABD) in Civil Engineering, University of Arizona, 2020 (Water Resources Emphasis)
+• Master of Science in Civil Engineering, University of Arizona, 2015 (Water Resources Emphasis)

-Mr. Horstman worked as a design/build architect focused on energy efficient & low-income housing until returning to the University of Arizona Civil & Architectural Engineering Department where he worked as a graduate student and research engineer.
+Background: Mr. Chris Horstman worked as a design/build architect focused on energy efficient and low-income housing until returning to the University of Arizona Civil & Architectural Engineering Department where he worked as a graduate student and research engineer.
 It was during this time that he joined Riley Engineering, having a shared commitment for developing water resources in rural and underserved communities.
-At Riley, Mr. Horstman brings his knowledge of ground/surface water hydrology, hydraulic infrastructure design, and scenario planning.
-His expertise lies in leveraging his computer programming and modeling skills to provide creative solutions to large scale water resources projects.
+Chris leverages his knowledge of ground/surface water hydrology, hydraulic infrastructure design, and site civil design to provide creative solutions to large scale water resources projects.
+His construction experience has led Chris to become an asset at Riley for performing complex site grading and drafting comprehensive drainage plans.
+His expertise lies in employing his computer programming and modeling skills to provide creative solutions to large scale water resources projects.

 Originally from Flagstaff, AZ, Mr. Horstman’s commitment to education and his community led him to help establish a K-12 water engineering competition.
 He remains active in this outreach program at Riley Engineering, helping students across Arizona understand their water supply through a hands-on engineering activity.
-Mr. Horstman’s graduate work has focused on surface and groundwater interactions along the San Pedro River in Southeastern Arizona and Northern Sonora, Mexico.
-Mr. Horstman maintains a focus on quality client/stakeholder interactions at Riley Engineering, developed through his experience collaborating with regulatory government agencies, NGOs, and a diverse array of clients.
+Mr. Horstman’s graduate work has focused on surface and groundwater interactions along the San Pedro River in southeastern Arizona and northern Sonora, Mexico.
+In his role, Chris maintains a focus on quality client/stakeholder interactions, developed through his experience collaborating with regulatory government agencies, NGOs, and a diverse array of clients.